nojhan/clutchlog/README.md

     << fmt(fmt::typo::reset) << " {msg}" << std::endl; // This is a reset.
 log.format(format.str());
 ```
-Note: messages at the "quiet", "error" and "warning" log levels are colored by default.
+Note: messages at the "critical", "error" and "warning" log levels are colored by default.
 You may want to set their style to `none` if you want to stay in control of inserted colors in the format template.